 - Not what we decide a homeschool vision statement is.

-- Not what curriculum or routine we create.
+- Certainly not what curriculum or routine we create.

 - Not even what community we’re involved in.